EOFY offer

 Physical mobile offices

 Physical mobile offices are portable structures you can move between locations.
-They include:
+They're popular with tradies, construction businesses, and anyone who needs office space at changing project sites.

 Virtual mobile offices

 Virtual mobile offices let you work from anywhere using technology.
-This setup relies on:
+This setup relies on cloud-based software, mobile devices like laptops and smartphones, and online collaboration tools to keep you connected with your team and clients.

 Many service businesses, consultants, and solopreneurs run entirely this way.